 If you look at some of the greats of the game, they are all well-rounded players, but they also have that something extra, and specialize in one or maybe two things in particular that make them stars.
 As a young player, master those skills that you enjoy, whether it’s whipping in a cross or beating players on the dribble.
 Perfect those skills so you become a specialist and teams won’t leave you off the team sheet.

 Carlos Tevez.
 The Argentine is a work horse.
 It’s as simple as that.
 Yes, he can dribble, pass and score, but he’s tireless.
 That’s what makes him who he is.
 He chases every ball down and fights to win any ball that’s served in his direction.
+But Tevez also has tremendous control and touch on the ball – he never loses the ball when it’s played to him even while he’s under pressure.

 Carlos Puyol.
 If there’s a 50/50 ball to be one then Puyol will win it, whether he’s wearing the Barcelona jersey or the jersey for the Spanish national team.
 Whether it’s a high or low ball, whether he needs to slide or dive or use his face even, he’ll win the ball.